Picacho Hills, New Mexico

-Picacho Hills is an planned community and census-designated place (CDP) in Doña Ana County, New Mexico, United States.
+Picacho Hills is a planned community and census-designated place (CDP) in Doña Ana County, New Mexico, United States.
 It was first listed as a CDP prior to the 2020 census.

 The community is in central Doña Ana County, 6 mi west of the center of Las Cruces and on the west side of the Rio Grande valley, on a hillside rising above the older community of Picacho.
 The CDP takes its name from Picacho Hills Country Club, around which the residential areas of the community have been built.

 It is located in Las Cruces Public Schools.